g3rv4/refined.chat/.github/issue_template.md

-# This repository contains the code of refined.chat (the website)
+# This repository contains the code of refined.gervas.io (the website)

 Are you sure you want to report an issue with the site? if you want to report a problem with the extension, please do so on the [g3rv4/Refined](https://github.com/g3rv4/Refined) repository (where the code for the extension lives).